Regular bail in ndps case

 Small and Commercial quantity –

-One of the major factors of the bail in NDPS case is quantity of the drugs which was recovered from the accused person.
-In the NDPS Act, govt. made some measurement schedule as per the drugs and chemicals.
-As per the measurements these are divided in two categories.
+One of the major factors of the bail in NDPS case is the quantity of the drugs which was recovered from the accused person.
+In the NDPS Act, Govt. made some measurement schedule as per the drugs and chemicals.
+As per the measurements, these are divided into two categories.
 1. Small quantity and 2.
 Commercial quantity.
-Small quantity and`commercial quantity was defined under Section 2(xxiiia) and Section 2(viia) respectively.
+Small quantity and commercial quantity was defined under Section 2(xxiiia) and Section 2(viia) respectively.

 Small quantity –